Highlights of Eastern Europe

 - Before you go out, grab a business card at your hotel so that you always have the address handy for getting back later.

 The local currencies on this trip vary.
-Berlin and Vienna use the Euro, in Warsaw it’s the Polish Zloty, in Krakow it’s the groszy, Prague uses Czech Crowns, and in Budapest you’ll use the Hungarian Forint.
+Berlin and Vienna use the Euro, in Krakow it’s the Polish Zloty, Prague uses Czech Crowns, and in Budapest you’ll use the Hungarian Forint.
 Read on for more must-knows about money and tipping on your trip:

 - When exchanging money for this trip, better rates are usually found overseas, but it’s worth ordering some currency from your local bank to use when you first arrive.